DAISCVprojects/NRF-RTI/README.md

 ## Training
 In this section, we present the training dataset, preprocessing, and training demo.

 ### Datasets
+We train our method on our synthetic and synthetic and real datasets of [NeuralRTI]:https://github.com/Univr-RTI/NeuralRTI
 ### Preprocessing
 <pre> # Put the raw dataset and light direction in /NRF-RTI/datasets/
-  # You can look at the sample raw and preprocessed data in the dataset directory
   # Preprocess the datasets in HD5Y format
+  # You can look at the sample raw and preprocessed data in the datasets directory
   python data_preprocess.py
    </pre>

 ### Our Hyperparameters

 ## Testing